vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Time in a Tree.md

 - They're okay with dying.
 They await the peace it brings, and it seems like they've already obtained it since the car crash.
 - But actually, they aren't at peace.
 There's so much they haven't done.
 They know what ever longs for darkness isn't him.
 He doesn't want to go.

+# Complications
+ If neither Phil and Connor are being pursued in the case, there is a jade bracelet buried in the sand.
+It is cracked and glows green.
+If it is found and destroyed, the time loop ends.
 # Dangers
 ### Phil Bell
 #### Spectrums
+Move-on: 1
+#### Moves
+- Phil starts with a hidden *Grief-4* status.
+It is a swing spectrum.
+- The day resets if Phil's spectrum is not fulfilled.

 ### Connor Bell
+#### Spectrums
+Come-back: 1
+#### Moves
+- Connor starts with *Dying-5*.
+At the end of the day, Connor dies.
+- If Connor can be communicated with, he becomes active.
+- If active, the day resets if Connor's spectrum is not fulfilled.